 Being not only a global beauty pageant but also a celebration of inclusion, individuality, and cultural diversity, the Miss Universe competition has truly evolved through the years.

-Meanwhile, the hardwork, cleverness, and teamwork poured by Gazini’s team onto her shimmering silver Philippine eagle-inspired outfit, which was creatively crafted by designer Cary Santiago, indeed paid off as she brought home the national costume award during that time.
+Meanwhile, the hardwork, cleverness, and teamwork poured by Gazini Ganados’ team onto her sparkling silver Philippine eagle-inspired outfit, which was creatively crafted by designer Cary Santiago, indeed paid off as she brought home the national costume award during that time.

 Last year, Rabiya Mateo indeed enthralled us when she stepped out of the stage in the Philippine flag-inspired piece designed by late Dubai-based Filipino designer Rocky Gathercole.
 The ensemble was comprised of enormous angel-like wings at the back, glittery applique bodice, and mismatched high-heeled sandals, adorned with three yellow stars placed at the center of her bodice and wings.

 And in 70th Miss Universe, our bet Beatrice Luigi Gomez wowed in her elaborate national costume inspired by the final form of the Pinoy mythical creature “Bakunawa” or golden lunar dragon, which was engineered by Filipino fashion designers Axel Que of Cebu City and Manny Halasan of Bulacan.

 So, Kapamilya, whose national costume is your most favorite?